Koredotcom/docs/docs/xo/app-settings/integrations/actions/here/using-here-action-templates.md

 Steps to get location by free text in the Here integration:

-1. Refer to the [Installing the Here templates](https://developer.kore.ai/integrations/configuring-the-here-action/#Step_2_Install_the_Here_Action_Templates) section to install this template.
+1. Refer to the [Installing the Here templates](../configuring-the-here-action/#step-2-install-the-here-action-templates){:target="_blank"} section to install this template.
 2. The _Get Location_ dialog task is added with the following components:
 <img src="../images/here-action-img12-tem-img4.png" alt="Dialog task added" title="Dialog task added" style="border: 1px solid gray;zoom:50%;"/>

     1. **getLocation**: A user intent to find a location.
-    2. **location **– An entity node to enter a location.
+    2. **location**: An entity node to enter a location.
-    3. **getLocationService**– A bot action service to find a location in an external integration.
+    3. **getLocationService**: A bot action service to find a location in an external integration.
 Click the **Plus** icon to expand to view the _generalQueryService_ bot action component properties.
     4. In the **Component Properties** window, to add one or more responses, scroll down and click the **+Add Response** button.
     <img src="../images/here-tem-img5.png" alt="Add response" title="Add response" style="border: 1px solid gray;zoom:50%;"/>